ajs17/memills-ng/content/family-of-edward-hallock-mills/topics/hempstead.md

 {{% fig "pine/1865-census-nys" "800" /%}}

 I have also been unable to definitively identify Julia Soper, the 20 year old niece listed.
 There is a [Julia E. (Oakes) Soper](https://www.findagrave.com/memorial/199166807/julia-e-soper) (Nov 1844 to 01 Apr 1910), born in Huntington (in Suffolk County, which corresponds to the census entry), who, despite being the correct age, was married to Ezra Soper in 1867, so in the 1865 census she would not have the name Soper.
-There is also a Julia Soper in Hempstead who was five years old in the 1850 United States Federal Census, matching the age of this Julia, but this appears to be a coincidence as nothing else suggests that this is the Julia being referenced.
+There is also a Julia Soper in Hempstead who was five years old in the 1850 United States Federal Census, matching the age of this Julia, but this appears to be a coincidence as nothing else suggests that this is the Julia being referenced as a "Niece".
+The same 1860 Unites States Federal census in Hempstead shows a number of "Sarah Soper's" and some of these Sopers may be related to the Pines through marriage, but while this is clearly a common name, and it is possible these two apparent "Sopers" in Castleton are indeed correctly identified, and either distant relations or people otherwise known from Hempstead, that does not explain why they are identified as "Niece" and "Mother" in Castleton, instead of, say, "boarder" as Mark Hartley is.

-I have a theory as to what might be happening, although with some noticeable counterpoints which I will also explore.
+I have an alternate theory as to what might be happening, although with some noticeable counterpoints which I will also explore.
 Taking into account all the evidence I have available, I believe the most logical conclusion is that these two census entries in 1865 are referring to relatives of Charles Pine's wife [Elmira Jane (Loper) Pine](https://www.findagrave.com/memorial/199952046/elmira-j-pine) (1813 to 07 Mar 1890).
 Elmira's parents are:

   - [Luther Loper](https://www.findagrave.com/memorial/178362810/luther-loper) (04 Jun 1780 to 05 Apr 1856), a farmer in the 1850 United States Federal Census in Hempstead, married,